-Figure 13: Distribution of $\Delta p/p$ using the momentum from the Socrat reconstruction with the momentum calculated from the reconstructed electron angle and assuming quasielastic scattering.
+Figure 13: Distribution of $\Delta p_e/p_e^{meas}$ using the momentum from the Socrat reconstruction with the momentum calculated from the reconstructed electron angle and assuming quasielastic scattering.

-Quasielastic neutrons were reconstructed in the following way.
-(1) Using only the reconstructed electron information and assuming elastic scattering off the neutron, the direction of the scattered neutron was calculated and the expected CLAS12 sector the neutron would strike was determined.
-The struck sector was determined solely from the calculated direction of the neutron extracted from the measured electron information.
-(2) A neutron track was generated assuming the electron vertex as the starting point and using the calculated neutron 3-momentum to determine the direction from that vertex.
-(3) The intersection point of the neutron track and the plane of each FTOF panel in the expected CLAS12 sector was calculated.
-This task was done using the three points at the corners of the active area of the FTOF P1A and P1B panels to define a triangular plane, calculating the intersection point, and using a theorem from analytical geometry to determine if the intersection point lay inside this triangle [28].
-If the intersection point lay within the FTOF panel active area, this neutron was classified as 'found'.
-If the intersection point lay outside the active area, the event was rejected.
-For the P2B panel a similar approach was used.
-The trapezoidal shape of the panel was used to form the bottom portion of a new triangle, i.e. the base and the two equivalent angles of an isosceles triangle.
-The intersection of the neutron track with this new triangle was calculated and tested to see if it lay inside the triangle.
-If that was true, then the intersection point was required to lie close to the base of the isosceles triangle and within the active area of the P2B panel.
-(4) The FTOF data was scanned to see if one of the hits in the FTOF matched the expected position of the 'found' neutron.
-A ray was drawn from the vertex of the electron track to the position of a hit on the face of the FTOF panel and the angle $\gamma$ was calculated between this ray and the one representing the direction of the 3-momentum of the found neutron.
-If this angle was less than $10^{\circ}$ , the neutron reconstruction was deemed a success.
-If the angle was greater than $10^{\circ}$ , the event was rejected.
-If more than one FTOF hit lay within this angular cone around the found neutron 3-momentum, then the hit with the smallest angle $\gamma$ was selected.
+For the P2B panel the approach was modified because the scintillator panel is shaped like a trapezoid and not a triangle.
+The trapezoidal shape of the panel was used to form the bottom portion of a new triangle shown in Fig. 15.
+The outline of the P2B panel is shown by the yellow trapezoid and the triangle A (outlined in blue) is constructed so its base and two equivalent angles coincide with the bottom side and angles of the P2B trapezoid.
+The intersection of the neutron track with this new triangle was calculated and tested to see if it lay inside triangle A. If that condition was true, then the intersection point was required to lie close enough to the base of the isosceles triangle to be within the active area of the P2B panel shown in yellow in Fig. 15. if this second requirement for panel P2B was satisfied, the neutron was classified as 'found'.
+(4) The FTOF data was then scanned to see if one of the hits in the FTOF matched the expected position of the 'found' neutron.
+A ray was drawn from the vertex of the electron track to the position of a hit on the face of the FTOF panel and the angle γ was calculated between this ray and the one representing the direction of the 3-momentum of the found neutron.
+If this angle was less than 10°, the neutron reconstruction was deemed a success.
+If the angle was greater than 10°, the event was rejected.
+This 'quasielastic cone' is represented by the green circle in Figure 14.
+The reconstructed neutron hit is shown in red and lies within the cone while the other background hits are outside the cone.
+If more than one FTOF hit lay within this angular cone around the found neutron 3-momentum, then the hit with the smallest angle γ was selected.
+This algorithm was applied to all FTOF panels.